mikaelpatel/Arduino-Shell/README.md

 Shell allows application extension with a virtual member function, `trap()`.
 The function is called when the current instruction could not be handled.
 The `trap()` function may parse any number of instructions.
-Underscore `_` reserved as an escape operation code.
+Underscore `_` is used as the escape operation code.

 ## Example Scripts